AnyChart/docs.anychart.com/Gauges/Pointers_and_Data.md

 A pointer is an essential element of gauges, used to indicate data.

 ##Connecting Pointers with Data
+(??? Нелогично обобщение.
+Connecting Pointers with Data and Axes?
+Binding Pointers to Data and Axes?)

 By default, when a pointer is added to a JavaScript gauge chart, it shows the first value of the data set (if there is more than one value) or the only one.
 In case you need a second pointer displaying the same value or you have more than one value in the data set and need one of the pointers to show a value different from the first one, you need to connect your pointers with the data.
 However, a situation when you need to show any value from your data set on the axis that is not the only one and the first might take place as well.